surgeedidit/videoConferencing/README.md

-# oakpark-backend
+# video-conferencing-backend

-> Backend server for the OakPark video conferencing web application.
+> Backend server for the video-conferencing video conferencing web application.

 This is a Node.js backend built with Express, TypeScript, and Docker, using `TypeDI` for dependency injection and a clean project structure for scalability.